Gloria Abbott Bardwell: 2004–2018

 On December 21, 2016, after over a year offscreen, Gloria returned to celebrate Christmas with her family.
 It didn't take long for Gloria to lash out at Chloe for dating her son Kevin again.
 She also offended Esther Valentine (Kate Linder) as she tried to defend her daughter.
 Michael and Kevin try to keep her in check.
 Gloria reveals that she has once again left Jeffrey and never wants to hear his name again.
 It is revealed that Jeffrey spent all of Gloria's money and she is now broke.
 As a result of this, Gloria asks Lauren for a job at Fenmores, which is struggling.
 After Lauren refuses, Gloria betrays her by telling Jack that she'll help him gain control of Fenmores, with the stipulation that she gains a "small role" in running the company.
 She then tricks multiple investors into not investing in Fenmores so that Jack will be Lauren's only option.
 Jack ends up acquiring 49% of Fenmores.
 Gloria then goes to Jack to cash in the job promise, but is turned away and told she cannot and will not be offered a position.
-Gloria and Jack later end up drinking together, eventually sleeping together.
+Gloria and Jack later end up drinking together, eventually having sex.
 Gloria attempts to disguise this incident as sexual assault on gossip show GC Buzz and tries using it to blackmail Jack into giving her some sort of compensation.
 Jack ends up giving Gloria a job as his executive assistant, which Gloria accepts reluctantly, as she had hoped for a more important job title.
 Jack and Gloria soon become friends with benefits but Jack calls it off after it begins to interfere with their working relationship and his personal life.
 Jack and Gloria still remain friends and often get involved in each other's personal business.
 Gloria continues to work as Jabots executive assistant when former son in-law Billy Abbott becomes CEO.
 However Gloria is replaced by newcomer Ted when Ashley Abbott takes over in mid October.